dvamvourellis/dvamvourellis.github.io/index.md

 ## About

 I am currently pursuing a Masters in Data Science at Harvard's Institute for Applied Computational Sciences.
-Before that, I earned a BS in Computer Science and Mathematics at the University of Edinburgh.
+Before that, I graduated first in my class with a BS in Computer Science and Mathematics at the University of Edinburgh.
 I am an aspiring data scientist, passionate about solving real-world problems with machine learning and statistics.

 ## Research